not-fl3/macroquad-website/content/articles/fish_tutorial.md

 You can use the Matchmaker to find other players.
 It is possible to match them using properties and a query that specifies the values the other players' properties should hold.
 In `nakama-rs` the Matchmaker is a `struct` and can be created using `Matchmaker::new()`.
 There are two types of properties, string properties and numeric properties that can be added with `matchmaker.add_string_property("name", "value")` and `matchmaker.add_numeric_property("rank", 1000.0)` respectively.
 Names of properties should be unique across both types.

 The query is a space-separated string using the [Bleve Query-String-Query Syntax](http://blevesearch.com/docs/Query-String-Query/).
 It is possible to add queries manually using `matchmaker.add_query_item("properties.region:Europe")` but `nakama-rs` provides a helper to construct the query string using the builder pattern.
 For now, terms, numeric ranges, required, optional and exclusion are supported.
-See [examples/matchmaker.rs](https://github.com/heroiclabs/nakama-rs/blob/master/examples/matchmaker.rs) for more examples.

 ```rust=
 // By default query items are optional.
 The Matchmaker will prefer